jiko/stopabadcure/_posts/2013-10-08-citizens-association-urges-"no"-vote-on-sales-tax.md

 The **Committee for Research, Treatments and Cures** must be getting used to rejection by now.

-Tonight, Tuesday, Oct.
+On Tuesday, Oct.
 8, the **Citizens Association**, a non-partisan, Kansas City political organization followed the lead of several other political and civic organizations and recommended that citizens vote against the proposed half-cent sales tax for "translational medical research."

 <img src="/img/WayneCarter.jpg" class="img-responsive" alt="Wayne O. Carter speaks">
 <p class="caption">Dr. Wayne O. Carter spoke Tuesday night in favor of a half-cent sales tax for "translational medical research."
 Standing to the side was Pete Levi, who also spoke on behalf of proponents.</p>